Lodi Dodgers: 1976 to 1983: California League - Lodi Dodgers

 The Lodi Dodgers finished as the eighth-place team in the eight-team Class A level 1980 California League with two notable player performances.
 The Dodgers ended the season with a final regular season record of 57–88, playing the season under manager Dick McLaughlin.
-Lodi placed fourth and finished 32.5 games behind the first place Stockton Ports in the North Division final standings.
+Lodi placed fourth and finished 32½ games behind the first place Stockton Ports in the North Division final standings.
 Lodi did not qualify for the four-team playoffs, won by the Stockton Ports.
 Despite the Dodgers' last place season, Lodi's Candy Maldonado was named the California League M.V.P.
 At age 19, Maldonado hit .305 with 25 home runs and 102 RBI with 63 strikeouts in 120 games for Lodi.

 Playing for Lodi in 1980, Alan Wiggins had a record setting season.
 Playing the full season for the Lodi Dodgers, Wiggins batted .288 and scored 108 runs.
 Wiggins did this while stealing a record 120 bases in 135 games.
 He established a professional baseball single-season steals record at the time, surpassing the previous minor league mark of 116 set by Allan Lewis in 1966.
 The 120 stolen bases were more than Lou Brock's major league record of 118 at the time.
 During the 1980 season, Wiggins was arrested for possession of marijuana.
 Wiggins died in 1991 at age 32.

-(20165) Buck Showalter and Terry Collins.
+(2015) Buck Showalter and Terry Collins.
 Collins managed Lodi to the 1981 championship in his first season as a minor league manager.

 The Lodi Dodgers went from last place in 1980 to become the 1981 California State League champions.
-The California State League did not have divisions in 1981 and the top four team made the playoffs in the Class A level, eight-team league.
+The California State League did not have divisions in 1981 and the top four teams made the playoffs in the Class A level, eight-team league.
 Lodi ended the regular season with a final record of 73–67, to finish in third place overall.
 Playing the season under first year manager Terry Collins, Lodi finished 14.0 games behind the first place Visalia Oaks in the regular season standgings and qualified for the playoffs.
 In the four-team playoffs, Lodi defeated the Reno Silver Sox 2 games to 0 in the first round to advance.
 In the finals, Lodi defeated Visalia 3 games to 2 to win the Lodi franchise's third California League championship.
 Lodi won the league title on a walk-off home run by Stu Pederson in game five of the series.